 The study on stress and Alzheimer’s

 Researchers from the Department of Public Health at the University of Copenhagen, Denmark, set out to investigate a potential link between vital exhaustion and Alzheimer’s disease.
 Vital exhaustion signifies psychological distress as it is often a reaction to “unsolvable problems” in one’s life.
-In fact, previous studies have presented vital exhaustion as a risk factor for cardiovascular disease, metabolic syndrome and obesity.
+In fact, previous studies have presented vital exhaustion as a risk factor for cardiovascular disease, metabolic syndrome, and obesity.

-Symptoms of vital exhaustion include irritability, fatigue, depression and feelings of demoralization.
+Symptoms of vital exhaustion include irritability, fatigue, depression, and feelings of demoralization.

 For the study, the team analyzed data from a survey of 6,807 Danish individuals between 1991 and 1994.
 At the time, the participants had an average age of 60 years old.
 For the survey, the participants answered questions about vital exhaustion.
-The team also clinically followed the participants until the end of 2016 as well as examined their hospital records and mortality and prescription registers in search of diagnoses of dementia.
+The team also clinically followed the participants until the end of 2016 as well as examining their hospital records and mortality and prescription registers in search of diagnoses of dementia.

 The study revealed a link between vital exhaustion and the future development of Alzheimer’s disease.

 Specifically, the study revealed that for each additional symptom of vital exhaustion, the risk of dementia rose by 2%,